The Department of Interior Design offers the following two degree paths to assist students with their educational goals.

 Notice of Acceptance

-Candidates for admission to the Interior Design BAA program will receive acceptance notification from Bellevue College Enrollment Services to the postal address listed on the candidate’s application form.
+Candidates for admission to the Interior Design BAA program will receive acceptance notification from the Bellevue College Interior Design Program via the email address provided on the candidate’s application form.

 Interior Design AA and BAA Program Advising Guide